Bessie Stringfield, the Black Motorcycle Queen of the 1930s

 As Stringfield told her protege and biographer Ann Ferrar, no matter where she traveled, ”the people were overwhelmed to see a Negro woman riding a motorcycle.”
-African Americans were not welcome in almost any motel across the country, so she often stayed with black families she met along the way, or slept on her bike at gas stations under the night sky.
+Black people were not welcome in almost any motel across the country, so she often stayed with Black families she met along the way or slept on her bike at gas stations under the night sky.

-Bessie Stringfield began traveling young; she was born in 1911 as Betsy Ellis, and her family immigrated to Boston, Massachusetts when she was a young child.
-From the start Stringfield was faced with difficulties in life, though the exact details of her parents and some of her upbringing are muddy.
-Some sources say her mother was a domestic servant named Maria Ellis, her father was Maria’s employer, James Ferguson, and both died of smallpox soon after arriving to the United States.
-Other sources, such as an interview with Stringfield by Bea Hines in the Miami Herald in 1981, say her mother died in childbirth—this detail is added to by Ann Ferrar, who interviewed Stringfield for years, saying that after her birth mother died, her father, “a biracial West Indian, took her to New England but then abandoned her at age five.”*
+Bessie Stringfield began traveling young.
+She was born in 1911 as Betsy Ellis, and her family immigrated to Boston, Massachusetts, when she was a young child.
+From the start, Stringfield was faced with difficulties in life, though the exact details of her parents and some of her upbringing are muddy.
+Some sources say her mother was a domestic worker named Maria Ellis, her father was Maria’s employer, James Ferguson, and both died of smallpox soon after arriving in the United States.
+Other sources, such as an interview with Stringfield by Bea Hines in the Miami Herald in 1981, say her mother died in childbirth—this detail is added to by Ferrar, who interviewed Stringfield for years, saying that after her birth mother died, her father, “a biracial West Indian, took her to New England but then abandoned her at age five.”*

-In any case, Stringfield, then named Betsy Ellis, grew up in Boston, and when she was orphaned at age five she was adopted by a wealthy Irish woman who was never named in interviews.
+In any case, Stringfield grew up in Boston, and when she was orphaned at age five she was adopted by a wealthy Irish woman who was never named in interviews.
 Eventually, her name changed to Bessie.
 According to the 1981 interview in the Miami Herald, her mother was protective, and didn’t buy her a motorcycle straight away; the first bike she learned to ride was that of a neighbor who lived upstairs.
 (And, because she’s amazing, she taught herself how—not a user-friendly experience in the 1920s.)
 “My mama had a fit.
 Nice girls didn’t go around riding motorcycles in those days,” Stringfield said to the Miami Herald.
 But, on her 16th birthday, her adoptive mother’s worries lost out.
-Stringfield said her mother “gave me whatever I wanted,” according to Ferrar’s book Hear Me Roar, and she wanted a motorcycle.
+Stringfield said her mother “gave me whatever I wanted,” according to Ferrar’s book Hear Me Roar.
+And she wanted a motorcycle.

-Stringfield immediately took good care of a serious case of wanderlust; after flipping a coin onto a map of the U.S., she would pick the random location as a destination and make the trip.
+Stringfield immediately took good care of a serious case of wanderlust.
+After flipping a coin onto a map of the United States, she would pick the random location as a destination and make the trip.
 From 1925 through 1929, she made several trips in and out of Boston, getting a taste for the road.
-Over the next few years she became the first black woman to ride a motorcycle in every one of the lower 48 states, and made motorcycle trips to Brazil, Haiti and parts of Europe.
+Over the next few years, she became the first Black woman to ride a motorcycle in every one of the lower 48 states and made motorcycle trips to Brazil, Haiti, and parts of Europe.
 While her first bike was an Indian Scout model, Stringfield soon discovered that she loved Harleys, which became her bike of choice; she owned 27 in her lifetime.